 Using information from these leading experts, we have created the following health and safety guidelines.

 As you arrive, we will greet your family, take your temperature, and your child's temperature.
-Then we will escort your child to his or her classroom.
-At the end of the day, we will also bring your child to you.

 All teachers receive specialized training on coronavirus health and safety practices.